Travelers can find cozy, convenient lodging for $50, $20 or even free in virtually every destination -- as long as they know where to look.

 Short-Term Room Rentals

-This is a relatively new trend in the travel world -- a cross between vacation rentals and homestays.
-Using Web sites like Airbnb.com and iStopOver.com, travelers can rent a room in someone's house, a cottage or a private studio apartment for low nightly rates (it's not uncommon to see prices under $50 per night).
+This is a popular and ever-growing trend in the travel world -- a cross between vacation rentals and homestays.
+Using websites like Airbnb.com and 9flats.com, travelers can rent a room in someone's house, a cottage or a private studio apartment for low nightly rates (it's not uncommon to see prices under $50 per night).
 It’s a way for hosts to open up their homes and make a little extra money, while giving travelers a great deal and a local’s-eye view of a destination.

 If uncertainly keeps you awake at night, you may sleep better at a chain hotel.